mandober/rust-debrief/apx/glossary/glossary-math.md

 An axiom or **postulate** is a statement that is taken to be true that serves as an initial premise or starting point for further reasoning and arguments.
 In classical logics, an axiom is an evident and well-established statement that needs no further proof.
 In modern logics, an axiom is a premise for reasoning.

 ## Axiology
-Axiologyis the philosophical study of value.
+Axiology is the philosophical study of value.
 It is either the collective term for ethics and aesthetics, philosophical fields that depend crucially on notions of worth, or the foundation for these fields, and thus similar to value theory and meta-ethics.

 ## Church–Turing thesis
 In computability theory, the Church–Turing thesis is a hypothesis about the nature of computable functions.
 It states that a function on the natural numbers is computable by a man following an algorithm, ignoring resource limitations, iff it is computable by a Turing machine.